Children's Research Network (CRN) finds a new home in the Trinity Research in Childhood Centre

 Meet Dr Derina Johnson, Research Coordinator, Children's Research Network / Trinity Research in Childhood Centre

 Research Coordinator, Children’s Research Network / Trinity Research in Childhood Centre Derina brings to the Network experience in both academic and practitioner areas.
 She has a PhD in Social Work and Social Policy from Trinity College Dublin - a qualitative case study exploring the lives of young migrants and refugees on the Thailand-Myanmar Border.
 She has worked as field director for a mental health NGO on the Thailand-Myanmar Border, as well as in play therapy and psychotherapy in Dublin city.
-In addition to working with CRN/TRiCC, she acts as project manager for the Horizon 2020 research project CONSEED in Trinity College Dublin, delivers lectures pertaining to child development, abuse and trauma across different universities, and is involved in the development of a new Trinity Elective - Displacement: Understanding the Human Experience of Forced Migration
+In addition to working with CRN/TRiCC, she acts as project manager for the Horizon 2020 research project CONSEED in Trinity College Dublin, delivers lectures pertaining to child development, abuse and trauma across different universities, and is involved in the online components and lecturing on the Trinity Elective - Displacement: Understanding the Human Experience of Forced Migration

 Dr Derina Johnson